lvladikov/web-file-manager/misc/README.md

 - `FM.getOtherPanelPath()` — returns the absolute path (string) of the currently other/inactive panel.
 - `FM.getActivePanelSelection(relative=true)` — returns an array of paths for selected items in the active panel.
 By default returns relative paths (relative to the panel path).
 Pass `false` to get absolute paths.
 - `FM.getOtherPanelSelection(relative=true)` — returns an array of paths for selected items in the other panel.
 By default returns relative paths (relative to the panel path).
 Pass `false` to get absolute paths.
+- `FM.createActivePanelNewFile(name?, content?)` — creates a new file in the active panel. `name` is optional (defaults to `New File.txt`), `content` is optional initial content (supports `\n` and backtick template literals).
+Returns `{ success, result, createdPath }` and creates intermediate directories if a nested path is provided.
+- `FM.createOtherPanelNewFile(name?, content?)` — creates a new file in the other/inactive panel.
+Same behavior as above.
+- `FM.createActivePanelNewFolder(name?)` — creates a new folder in the active panel. `name` may include nested path segments like `'dir/subdir/new'`; intermediate dirs will be created.
+If name exists, a unique suffix is appended.
+- `FM.createOtherPanelNewFolder(name?)` — creates a new folder in the other/inactive panel.
+Same behavior.
+- `FM.editActivePanelFile(filePath, content)` — writes `content` to a file resolved relative to the active panel path (or absolute path).
+For zip content this may result in an async job (202 + jobId).
+Returns `{ success, result, createdPath }`.
+- `FM.editOtherPanelFile(filePath, content)` — writes `content` to a file resolved relative to the other panel path (or absolute path).
 - `FM.help()` — prints a short intro, current build type, and lists all available FM methods and properties (one-per-line).
 Useful for interactive console discovery.`FM.help()` prints the help to the console by default and DOES NOT return the help string (this avoids the console echoing the return value).
 If you need the help text as a string, call `FM.help(true)` or `FM.help({ returnOutput: true })`.
+You can also pass a filter string or `maxLineLength` as an optional second parameter to control output.
+Examples: `FM.help('File')`, `FM.help('active', 120)`, or `FM.help({ filter: 'file', returnOutput: true, maxLineLength: 120 })`.

 ### Properties